Universities and Institutes

 One of JMU’s key partners, the European University Institute (EUI) is located in scenic Fiesole, overlooking the city of Florence.
-JMU students have the privilege of access to the EUI libraries and participate in the Max Weber Programme’s lecture series at Villa la Fonte.
+The EUPS program works closely with the EUI, and many program faculty members have their advanced degrees from the institute.
+JMU masters students also have access to the EUI libraries and participate in the Max Weber Programme’s lecture series at Villa la Fonte.
 This series brings renowned academics and experts from around the world to cover a broad variety of topics.
-EUI also hosts a research symposium, where EUPS students presenting and defend their original research.
+The EUI graciously hosts the annual JMU research symposium, where European Union Policy Studies graduate students present and defend their original research.

 EUPS students attend Italian language classes at the British Institute of Florence.
 The Institute frequently offers cultural events, including film and lecture series.
 The Institute also offers language exchanges for English- and Italian-speaking students.
-EUPS students have access to additional resources at the Institute's library, including DVD rentals.
+European Union Policy Studies master's students have access to additional resources at the Institute's library, including DVD rentals.

 Each year, the International Network of Universities, Hiroshima University (HU), and JMU’s Office of International Programs (OIP) fully support one EUPS student's participation in an eight-day Graduate Summer School on Global Citizenship and Peace.
 The course takes place in Hiroshima, Japan, focuses on Global Citizenship and Peace, and brings together students from universities in North America, Europe, Asia, and Australia.
 The course involves a series of seminars and lectures, a UN General Assembly role play, visits to Hiroshima’s Peace Memorial Museum, interviews with an atomic bomb survivor, the annual Peace Memorial Service, and a number of Japanese cultural activities.

 JMU has an important relationship with the City of Florence.
-The Commune's famous and significant headquarters (Palazzo Vecchio) has graciously hosted events sponsored by the EUPS program.
+The Commune's famous and significant headquarters (Palazzo Vecchio) has graciously hosted events sponsored by the European Union Policy Studies graduate program.
 JMU's use of Palazzo Capponi in Via de' Michelozzi is governed by an agreement with the city administration, and EUPS students have worked as interns in the Comune's various offices.

 The City of Strasbourg, which is located along the Franco-German border, is a powerful symbol of post-war European integration.
 Today, the City is home to some twenty European institutions and is the official seat of the European Parliament.
 JMU in Florence is currently negotiating an agreement with the City, which will generate opportunities for EUPS students and alumni.